How safe is your home?

 Know your neighbours

 If your neighbours know who you are, they’ll get used to your routine and be able to spot anything unusual – like suspicious activity or a potential burglar.
+Let trustworthy neighbours know when you are going on holidays

 2. How to prepare for a fire

-Install emergency exit security screens
+Emergency exit security screens

 3. How to keep safe during a storm